PATRICK RYAN

 Metric of Success:

-• Reduce abandoned job openings by 30%
+• Reduce abandoned job openings by ~30%, increasing qualified applications by ~6–8%

-• Increase relevant application rate by 20%
+• Increase relevant application rate by 8–20%, removing -20–30% irrelevant match exposure

 2) Poor Message Categorization & Tracking